Exposing Citation Vulnerabilities in Generative Engines: Experiment

-Under the above experimental setup, we collect the URLs indicated as citation web sources through API access to each GE.
-We classify each citation using the method described in Section~\ref{subsec:citation_classification} and calculate the proportion of each category as \( P_{\lambda_i} = |C^{\lambda_i}|/|C| \), where \( |C^{\lambda_i}| \) is the number of citations in category \( \lambda_i \) and \( |C| \) is the total number of citations.
+This sub-experiment answers which publisher attributes from the perspective of content-injection barriers GEs preferentially cite (\emph{R-1}).
+We calculate the proportion of each content-injection barrier using the citation classification method in Section~\ref{subsec:citation_classification} as \( P_{\lambda_i} = |C^{\lambda_i}|/|C| \), where \( |C^{\lambda_i}| \) is the number of citations in content-injection barrier \( \lambda_i \) and \( |C| \) is the total number of citations.

 We show the aggregated results in Figures~\ref{fig:all_en}--\ref{fig:all_ja}.
 These figures present stacked proportions by party and model.
 Each group of three stacked bar graphs shows the proportions of publisher attribute categories of citation web sources in the answer on the horizontal axis.
 For each party, the stacks are ordered left to right as OpenAI, Gemini, and Claude, respectively.
 The three graphs at the left edge of each figure show the combined results of all citations across parties as a baseline for each model.

 We first analyze the overall trends in citation patterns.
 Overall, for Japanese questions (Japanese parties), all three models show a high proportion of target-party primary information sources, accounting for about \(60\%\): OpenAI \(63.0\%\), Gemini \(60.9\%\), and Claude \(60.9\%\).
 In contrast, for U.S. questions (U.S. parties), the proportion of primary information sources decreases (OpenAI \(43.9\%\), Gemini \(27.0\%\), Claude \(28.1\%\)), and the proportion of secondary information sources increases.
 We observe a large structural difference: primary source dependence in the Japanese setting and external source dependence in the U.S. setting.